-As children, we were keen to know more around the things around us.
+As children, we were keen to know more about the things around us.
 Why not now, as adults?
 After all, we are now only grown-up children, perhaps short of childlike curiosity to know more about the things around us and our world.

-Indeed, lack of curiosity means acceptance of a status quo, which is not only self defeating, but also dangerous since it breeds complacency and resistance to changes, two of the worst enemies of innovation, and by reverse extension, curiosity.
+Indeed, lack of curiosity means acceptance of a status quo, which is not only self-defeating, but also dangerous since it breeds complacency and resistance to changes, two of the worst enemies of innovation, and by reverse extension, curiosity.

 Curiosity does not kill cats, it nourishes them

 These have not been due to some technological marvels, or institutional findings, but the products of human efforts, steeped in curiosity and innovativeness.
 Even America would not have been discovered if it was not due to the curiosity and intrepidness of Christopher Columbus.

 Needs add to curiosity.
-Newton needed an answer to why the apple fell on the ground rather than going upwards, heaven bound.
-He thought and researched a great deal; he spent sleepless nights in his room and finally, after a great deal of efforts, anxieties and scientific research came up with his theory of gravitational force.
+Newton needed an answer to why the apple fell on the ground rather than going upwards, heaven-bound.
+He thought and researched a great deal; he spent sleepless nights in his room and finally, after a lot of efforts, anxieties and scientific research came up with his theory of gravitational force.

 He wanted to trade spices in India but instead landed up in the Americas.
-He mistook it for India, and thought that the tribesmen who welcomed him were Indians.
+He mistook it for India and thought that the tribesmen who welcomed him were Indians.
 He called them Red Indians since they were brightly dressed.
 If it were not for Columbus’s curiosity, the Americas would probably have been discovered much later

-- Coming to the invention of lightning rod by famous scientist Benjamin Franklin, his curiosity needed to be proved right that lightning was actually electricity, and he validated it by conducting kite experiments, thus demonstrating to the world that lighting was indeed electricity.
+He validated it by conducting kite experiments, thus demonstrating to the world that lighting was indeed electricity.
 But without Franklin’s curiosity and inventive nature, electricity may never have been discovered.

 The invention of the pasteurization process by Louis Pasteur was in response to his curiosity to win over disease after losing three of his beloved children to typhoid, which compelled him to create cures for human diseases to save future human lives.

-Bell became curious to know about signals, and the telephone protype was born in 1876.
-His scientific curiosity led him to creating the photo phone, improved versions of phonograph, and even his own flying machine.
+Bell became curious to know about signals, and the telephone prototype was born in 1876.
+His scientific curiosity led him to create the photophone, improved versions of a phonograph, and even his own flying machine.

 Nothing ventured (through curiosity), nothing gained (in inventions)

 If all our famous inventors, scientists and creators rested on their laurels and refused to venture and conquer, armed with nothing more than burning desire, curiosity and the will to succeed, most of the blueprints of modern inventions would have only been gathering moths on their drawing boards, shorn of any public utility, or humanistic use.

-Curiosity is indeed the stepping stone of invention since if there were no curiosity, imagination, inspiration, drive and burning desire or motivation to succeed, there would indeed have been no inventions, since everyone would be satisfied with their status quo, complacency and resistance to beneficial change.
+Curiosity is indeed the stepping stone of invention since if there were no curiosity, imagination, inspiration, drive and burning desire or motivation to succeed, there would indeed have been no inventions since everyone would be satisfied with their status quo, complacency and resistance to beneficial change.